-We Live in a Patchwork Pandemic Now
+America’s Patchwork Pandemic Is Fraying Even Further

 “I would have hoped for more, considering the cost of that time,” says Natalie Dean, a statistician at the University of Florida.
 Stay-at-home orders were necessary but ruinous, economically and emotionally.
 Their purpose was to buy time for the country to catch its breath, steel its hospitals, and roll out a public-health plan capable of quashing the virus.
 Many such plans exist.
 Umpteen think tanks and academics have produced their own road maps for dialing society back up.
 These vary in their details, but are united in at least having some.
 By contrast, the Trump administration’s guidelines for “opening up America again” are so bereft of operational specifics that they’re like a cake recipe that simply reads, “Make cake.”

 The Centers for Disease Control and Prevention prepared a more detailed guide but was blocked from releasing it by the White House, according to an Associated Press report.
 The guidance it has released seems carefully worded to avoid the term guidelines, as if it’s “trying to fly under the radar,” Wiley says.
 “The abdication of federal responsibility has left states with little choice but to ease the most disruptive physical-distancing measures without the testing data that would make us more confident that cases won’t rapidly surge.”
+(The CDC finally and quietly released a slightly abridged version of its fuller report on Tuesday.)

 The Trump administration “isn’t known for consistency of messaging, so we’ll never put our full faith in that,” says Kilkenny of West Virginia.
 “We pretty much ran our own state here.”
 At the time of this writing, only five states and the District of Columbia are still under some form of lockdown.
 A few, such as Alaska, Hawaii, and Montana, eased restrictions after their caseloads had fallen to low single digits.
 Idaho is reopening cautiously, despite being one of the less affected states.